-In August and September 2022, the PA published initial proposed requirements implementing Basel III standards.
+In August and September 2022, the PA published initial proposed requirements implementing the remaining components of the Basel III regulatory reforms.
 The proposed rules set a floor on internally developed capital requirements at a percentage of the capital requirements under the standardised approach (known as the "output floor").
 They also revised the standardised and model-based approaches for credit risk, updated the leverage exposure measure definition for the leverage ratio and provided a new standardised approach for operational risk capital, as well as the revised framework for market risk and credit valuation adjustment (CVA) risk capital.
 In September 2024, the PA published a new consultation making additional amendments to the initial proposals, which are yet to be finalised.
 The proposed effective date is July 1, 2025.